D7606, 7606, 25256

 Photograph courtesy Ian Hammond.

-Condition Final: blue/yellow livery, blanking plates fitted, hand/footholds plated over, three-rung bogie mounted footsteps, straight sided sandboxes, damaged valencing at No.2 cab end (present from at least August 1983).
+Condition Final: blue/yellow livery, blanking plates fitted, hand/footholds plated over, three-rung bogie mounted footsteps, straight sided sandboxes, damaged valencing at No.2 cab end (present from at least August 1982, not present May 1980).

 Not all known passenger workings are recorded on this page.